 How do you exercise the secondary muscles that support your Legs?
 You might be able to point to your quads and hamstrings quickly and tell what they do.
 As for your soleus, Plantaris, and gastrocnemius, do you know where they are or what they do?

 Just like many gym-goers, you might be into the practice of exercising just your primary muscles and leaving out the secondary muscles.
 The secondary muscles are as important as the primary muscles.
 They both work together to provide your body with the movement and support it needs.
-Many weightlifters want to know how to build the primary muscles of the legs.

 Here is a list of the secondary muscles and their functions: